Natural intelligence - Commonsense question answering with conceptual graphs

 Güler F. M., Birturk A.

-• Anahtar Kelimeler: Combinatory Categorial Grammar, Commonsense Reasoning, Conceptual Graphs, Open Cyc
+• Keywords: Combinatory Categorial Grammar, Commonsense Reasoning, Conceptual Graphs, Open Cyc

 Natural Intelligence (NI) is a question answering system based on Combinatory Categorial Grammar (CCG) as the theory of grammar and Conceptual Graphs (CG) for knowledge representation and reasoning.
 CCG is a lexicalized theory of grammar and very suitable for semantic analysis.
 Conceptual Graphs is a special kind of semantic network which can express full first-order logic.
 It aims to address the problem of commonsense reasoning in question answering, by using the state of the art tools such as C&C tools, Cogitant and Open Cyc.
 C&C tools are used for parsing natural language, Cogitant is used for Conceptual Graph operations, and Open Cyc is used for upper ontology and commonsense handling. © 2010 Springer-Verlag Berlin Heidelberg.